How to Wash Your Face with Honey

 I learned about honey washing from Lily Diamond of Kale & Caramel.
 She is whip smart when it comes to natural products, and she is now my skincare hero.

-Before we begin, a disclaimer: I want to make it extra-clear (lol) that by the time I switched to this routine about a year ago, my skin had really calmed down quite a lot, so the honey wasn't some kind of adult acne cure.
+Before we begin, a disclaimer: I want to make it extra-clear (lol) that by the time I switched to this routine about a year ago, my skin had really calmed down quite a lot, so the honey wasn't some kind of adult acne cure for me personally.

-I still get some breakouts (though not intense ones).
-I still have hyperpigmentation (but it's more easily disguised by a CC cream rather than a heavy layer of makeup that I hated wearing back in the day).
+I still get some breakouts (though not usually intense ones).
+I still have hyperpigmentation (but it's more easily disguised by a CC cream rather than a heavy layer of foundation that I hated wearing back in the day).

 My skin is still far from perfect, but it is much healthier lately, thanks (in part) to the nourishing, skin-friendly properties of raw honey and sweet almond oil.
 Also thanks to hormones and goodness knows what else.